- Lifestyle & Amenities

 For more than three decades, our not-for-profit organization has demonstrated a commitment to providing residents with lifetime access to a continuum of living options and services.
 As responsible stewards of our residents' resources, we have built a reputation for financial stability and openness to oversight.
 We are overseen by a volunteer Board of Directors that includes resident representation as well as local community and business leaders.

-Friendship Village is among just 16 percent of CCRCs nationally that submit to an independent review by the Continuing Care Accreditation Commission (CCAC).
-A survey team visits our community every five years to evaluate our performance against more than 800 quality standards.
+Friendship Village is among just 10 percent of CCRCs nationally that submit to an independent review by the Commission on Accreditation of Rehabilitation Facilities (CARF)/Continuing Care Accreditation Commission (CCAC).
+A survey team visits our community every five years to evaluate our performance against more than 1200 quality standards.
 We also are measured annually against standards for financial integrity by an actuarial firm, an independent auditor and the CCAC as well.
 Information about Friendship Village finances is shared with residents at regular intervals.

 At monthly Town Hall Meetings, the President & CEO shares updates on operations in an open forum.
 Our Chief Financial Officer holds quarterly meetings to explain the community's financial performance and answer questions.
 The result is a community that operates transparently and exemplifies both honesty and integrity.